Open March 1-November 30

 The following Facebook Live video has more specifics regarding the park's design.

-Below is a video about the park.
+Below is a video about miracles that took place in developing the park.

-Will dogs be allowed into the park?
+Are dogs allowed into the park?

 What are the park hours?

 The park will be open from 9 a.m. to sundown from March 1 - November 30th.